whitedragon10101/giv_anon_1239756/README.md

 **2)**

-The laravel project has an env file located here
+The Laravel project has an env file located here

 ```
  Laravel_api\.env